 The world was set on fire last year by the Black Lives Matter movement and the events that prompted us all to sit up and take notice.
 It’s time for diversity to become embedded into recruitment strategies and that should be reflected in your website design too.
 Think about including images of people from diverse backgrounds in your images.
 Just as consumers want to see themselves in adverts, candidates want to see themselves represented on your website.
 The best user experience is one whereby the user feels that shared values are being portrayed.

 Apple’s Big Sur OS has heavily impacted the design world.
 Rich, almost life-like colours that have a three-dimensional feel will be big this year.
-It’s another way to add realism to your website, whereby colours take on a life of their own and jump out of the page at you.
+It’s another way to add realism to your website, whereby colours take on a life of their own and jump from the page at you.

 This must be used with care as horizontal scrolling to access important information can be clunky.
 However, employing it to display secondary information enables you to keep that information in a space that is accessible without it taking up valuable page space.
 A great example of where this works well is on an image, recent blog or portfolio gallery.

-As many of us are struggling with events of the present it makes sense that we are looking to the past for design inspiration.
-Retro typography and imagery evokes nostalgia but rather than losing ourselves in a bygone era, it has been blended with futuristic stylisation for a new take on the old – retro-futurism.
+Many of us are struggling with events of the present so it makes sense that we are looking to the past for design inspiration.
+Retro typography and imagery evokes nostalgia but rather than losing ourselves in a bygone era, it has been blended with futuristic stylisation for a new take on the old.
+This is retro-futurism.

 In the spirit of creating a simplified user journey for website visitors, full-screen forms could be a great option.
-One of your calls to action will always be the filling out of a contact form so make it easier to complete and submit by allowing the form to fill the entire page.
+One of your calls to action will always be the filling out of a contact form.
+Make it easier to complete and submit by allowing the form to fill the entire page.